elunna/nerfhack-changelog/README.md

 * Spellcasting no longer exercises wisdom (FIQ)
 * Total hungerless casting is not possible anymore and the intelligence requirements have been increased.
 (FIQ)
 * Healing spell effectiveness is determined by skill (Evil)
-* Spellbook of identify was raised to level 5 (SLASHEM)
 * Spellbook of sleep was lowered to level 2 (EvilHack)
-* Cure sickness is now directional (Evil).
+* Cure sickness is now directional (Evil)
-* Only primary spellcasters can receive divine spellbook gifts.
+* Only primary spellcasters can receive divine spellbook gifts
-* Spellbooks can generate pre-read.
+* Spellbooks can generate pre-read
-* Casting the spell of clairvoyance at skilled lets it persist for a while.
+* Casting the spell of clairvoyance at skilled lets it persist for a while
-* Display a single accurate spellcasting retention percentage in the spellbook list.
+* Display a single accurate spellcasting retention percentage in the spellbook list
 * Remove the spell of identify outright (xnh)
 * Increase drain life up to level 3 (xnh)